Kamran10Pearls/codeing-challange/README.md

 The project is built on an atomic project structure using the Persist Context API to maintain state and pass data to child components.
 TypeScript is also used in this project.

-For Different calculations custom hooks are created that can be found in `hooks` folder `utils` folder contains reuseable functions
+For Different calculations custom hooks are created that can be found in `hooks` folder.<br />
+`utils` contains reuseable functions.<br />
-`context` folder contain implementation of contextAPI `constants` folder contains all the constants used in this project such as burgers, types, sizes etc
+`context` contain implementation of contextAPI.<br />
+`constants` contains all the constants used in this project such as burgers, types, sizes etc.<br />

 ## Running the Project